-Disadvantages of Having a “Revoked” or “Dissolved” Status
+Disadvantages of Having a “Revoked” or “Dissolved” LLC Status

 Your LLC will have a “revoked” or “dissolved” limited liability status if it fails to pay certain fees on time.

-If you are dealing with an LLC that has a revoked or dissolved status, you will not be able to do the following:
+If you are dealing with LLCs or limited partnerships that have a revoked or dissolved status, you will not be able to do the following:

 - Represent your company in any legal disputes.